Here is another of my answers to Paul Baird at http://patientandpersistant.blogspot.com/2010/12/response-to-pogo-5.html

 Merely saying it isn’t founded is ignorance and presumption.

-Pogo has also written a rather large book, fully referenced, called “Fuite de l’Absolu” (in French obviously).
-In that book he literally demolishes most everything you and the atheists claim.
+Gosselin has also written a two volume book, fully referenced, called “Fuite de l’Absolu” (in French obviously).
+In that book he literally demolishes most everything the atheists claim.

 ex.
 Baird stated, “because relativism, by it’s nature, is dynamic.”